VanshDeshwal/notes/Rough work.md

 ## Cleaned version

-Today Network trafic is encrypted to improve privacy, but that makes it harder to classify malicious traffic.attackers are taking advantage of encryption to deliver malware inside the network.Recent state-of-the-art Deep-Learning architectures for encrypted traffic classifications demonstrated superb results in tasks of traffic categorization over encrypted traffic. one of such archiutecture is
-DISTILLER, authors are transfering this model to the malware  detection and classification
+Today, network traffic is encrypted to improve privacy, but that makes it harder to classify malicious traffic.
+Attackers are taking advantage of encryption to deliver malware inside the network.
+Recent state-of-the-art deep learning architectures for encrypted traffic classification have demonstrated superb results in tasks of traffic categorization over encrypted traffic.
+One such architecture is DISTILLER, and the authors are transferring this model to malware detection and classification.
 ## Choosing data

 Combination of 3 datasets used: